Constellation-Labs/documentation-hub/validate/automated/nodectl-commands.md

 Optionally if you are not using the configuration, you can enable auto_upgrade by issuing the optional `--auto_upgrade` [option](#what-is-an-option-and-parameter) when enabling `auto_restart` from the command line.

 During a Tessellation upgrade, the session will change.
 This will trigger an auto restart.
-During the restart, nodectl will identify the version of Tessellation on the Node verses what is running on the cluster.
+During the restart, nodectl will identify the version of Tessellation on the node verses what is running on the cluster.
 If it does not match, nodectl will attempt to upgrade the Tessellation binaries before  continuing.

 :::danger IMPORTANT
 nodectl will not `auto_upgrade` itself.